phillipdavidstearns/noscript/NORESOURCES/NOACCESS.md

 4. select "Yes" and press enter
 5. Reboot

 Now when you log back in and run `$ ip a`, we should see `wlan0`, and an interface with a unique id.
 My wifi dongle's name is now `wlx9cefd5fc3019`.
+The unique ID is based on the device's MAC.
 Check your MAC address to confirm.
-The unique ID is based on the device's MAC.

-Make sure to write this down for the next steps.
+*Make sure to write this down for the next steps!*

 ### 4. Create a hostname for hotspot network

-When a host connects to our access point, it's nice if the IP address resolves to a host name.
+When a host connects to our access point, it's nice if its IP address resolves to a host name.
 To configure this we need to edit the `/etc/hosts` file:

 ```
 $ sudo nano /etc/hosts